gkthemac/QTeletextMaker/README.md

 - Load and save teletext pages in .tti format.
 - Rendering of teletext pages in Levels 1, 1.5, 2.5 and 3.5
 - Rendering of Local Objects and side panels.
+- Import and export of single pages in .t42 format.
 - Export PNG images of teletext pages.
 - Undo and redo of editing actions.
 - Interactive X/26 Local Enhancement Data triplet editor.